James Barker, Superintendent

 14212 Frederick Road, Cooksville, MD 21723

-The Bureau of Highways is responsible for a number of issues concerning pavement, sidewalks, storm drains, and trees along more than 1,000 miles of County roads for the convenience and safety of the public.
+The Bureau of Highways is responsible for addressing a number of issues concerning pavement, sidewalks, storm drains, and trees along more than 1,000 miles of County roads for the convenience and safety of the public.
 This work includes preservation efforts such as road crack-sealing and tree trimming, and remedial efforts such as County road snow removal and filling potholes.

 To report a highway maintenance concern such as road condition, sidewalks, storm drainage or street tree issue, contact the Highways Operations Division at 410-313-7450, via the Tell HoCo website or by email at firstname.lastname@example.org.
 For urgent/emergency situations (flooding, a stop sign down, a fallen tree blocking the road, etc.), please do not use email or the Tell HoCo website.
 Please call, so that Highways may immediately respond to your emergency request.

 To report a traffic control concern such as intersection safety, traffic calming, street lights and mis-timed traffic signal or school flasher, contact the Traffic Engineering Division at 410-313-2430 or by email at email@example.com.